Anti-Slavery and Human Trafficking Statement

 Tottenham Hotspur’s Anti-Slavery and Human Trafficking Policy applies to all persons working for the Club or on our behalf in any capacity; including employees at all levels, directors, officers, agency workers, casual workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third party representatives and business partners.

-As part of our initiative to identify and mitigate risk we encourage all employees to raise concerns about any issue or suspicion of modern slavery in any parts of our business or supply chains.
+As part of our initiative to identify and mitigate risk we encourage all employees to raise concerns about any issue or suspicion of modern slavery in any parts of our business or supply chains by utilising our Whistleblowing Policy.
 The Club aims to encourage openness and will support anyone who raises genuine concerns in good faith under the policy.

-The Club operates several policies with the aim of identifying modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations.
+The Club operates several policies with the aim of identifying modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations, and where necessary will work with and report to relevant authorities. https://www.nationalcrimeagency.gov.uk/what-we-do/crime-threats/modern-slavery-and-human-trafficking

-Training on the policy and on the risk that the business faces from modern slavery in its supply chains, forms part of the induction process for all individuals who work for us and our zero tolerance approach to modern slavery is communicated to all suppliers, contractors and business partners at the outset and for the duration of our business relationship with them.
+Training on our policies and on the risk that the business faces from modern slavery in its supply chains, forms part of the induction process for all individuals who work for us and our zero tolerance approach to modern slavery is communicated to all suppliers, contractors and business partners at the outset and for the duration of our business relationship with them.

 Operations and Finance Director